spryker/spryker-docs/docs/scu/dev/features/integrating-code-releases.md

 ## Release integrability rating

 Release integrability rating is a measure of the integrability coverage of a code release.
-It represents the percentage of automatically integratable plugins, configurations, schemas, and other components.
+It is the percentage of automatically integratable plugins, configurations, schemas, and other components.

 This rating is determined during the internal testing where the generated integration code is compared with the manually released code to assess the level of integration achieved.
-If both are equal, then the release is fully auto-integratable.
+If both are equal, the release is fully auto-integratable.

 There are types of releases that provide only dependency updates without any code integrations, so-called module-only releases.
-Such releases have 100% coverage.
+Such releases are 100% auto-integratable.

+## Release integrability rating threshold

-Each of the Upgrader's PRs contains the release rating of the suggested release.
+By default, the Upgrader creates PRs for all the releases with rating 70% or more.
+The description of the PRs contains the rating of the suggested release.

-# Enable and configure

-The Integrator is enabled by default.
-It integrates the releases with rating 70% or more.
-You can adjust this treshold to your requirements in Spryker CI.
+You can configure the threshold per your requirements in Spryker CI.

+## Implementing and applying style fixers

 After a release is integrated, a style fixer is applied to the changed files.
-We recommend implementing your own style fixer to expose project-specific code style conventions.
+We recommend implementing your own style fixer to expose project-specific code and style conventions.

+## Fixing generated code

-# What to do if you see a generated code, that is not valid
+If you see errors in the generated code, do the following:

-1. Make sure that your project code follows the Upgradability Guidelines and passes the [Evaluator check](/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
+1. Double-check if your code follows the upgradability guidelines by [running the Evaluator](/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
-2. You can try manually correcting the generated code as a quick fix.
+2. If you see any quick fixes, try manually correcting the errors.
-3. If none of the above solutions work, please contact us for further assistance.
+3. Contact us for further assistance.